langchain4j/langchain4j/langchain4j-mongodb/README.md

 ### Installation

-1. Add the LangChain4J MongoDB Embedding Store Plugin to your project:
+1. Add the LangChain4J MongoDB Embedding Store to your project:

    ```xml
    <!-- Maven Dependency -->